 - (a) none of the amount remains with the Foundation; - (b) eligible recipients have accounted for all funds received from the Foundation in a manner acceptable to the Foundation; and - (c) the Foundation has fulfilled all its obligations under the funding agreement.

-The Catholic Diocese of Canada has made payments of \$14,924,340 to the Foundation; \$924,340 received in fiscal 2013.
-The Foundation is to use this funding to provide grants in line with its mandate.
+The Catholic Diocese of Canada has made payments of \$14,924,340 to the Foundation.
+The Foundation used this funding to provide grants in line with its mandate.